-Performance coaching is a remarkably useful practice that helps improve an employee’s performance and promotes professional development.
+Performance coaching is a remarkably useful type of coaching in the workplace that helps improve an employee’s performance and promotes professional development.
 It’s an opportunity for both employees and leadership to take their skills and performance to the next level.

 The premise is simple: set aside time to analyze performance management to see what people are missing.
 It encourages improvement, changes, and connections.

-With this technique, leaders focus more on others, managers connect with workers’ issues, and employees find continuous improvement that sustains effectiveness.
-The coaching process is completely changed, yet still effective.
+With performance coaching, leaders focus more on others, managers connect with workers’ issues, and employees find continuous improvement that sustains effectiveness.
+The coaching process is completely transformed, yet still effective.

 But how does one start an effective employee performance coaching program?
 This article is here to help.
 Keep reading to learn what is performance coaching, examples of it in action, and tips for operating a performance coaching program.